Employment-Based Immigrant Visas For Foreign Nationals

 What Are Employment-Based Immigrant Visas?

-If you are a foreigner who either is looking for a job in the United States or has recently secured one, you will inevitably need to acquire an employed-based immigrant visa to ensure that you can legally live and work in the country.
+If you are a foreigner looking for a job in the United States or have recently secured one, you will inevitably need to acquire an employed-based immigrant visa to ensure that you can legally live and work in the country.

 Below, we outline what foreign workers need to know about employment-based immigrant visas in the United States.